RuslanSerdiuk/DevOps_Tasks_and_solutions/AWS/Readme.md

-# Opportunities for migration and cost optimization in AWS:
+# Opportunities for migration and cost optimization in AWS

 ### In this mini-article, I will talk about a few effective tips that helped me reduce the cost on the project:
 1. EC2: Use latest instances families or migrate to the latest AMD (*a) or Graviton (*g) instance families when possible for better price performance ratio.
-List of cost optimization estimation for AMD and Graviton migration per instance attached
+[List of all instance type in AWS](https://aws.amazon.com/ru/ec2/instance-types/).
 2. EC2: Review underutilized EC2 instances and downscale when possible.
-List of the instances attached.
 To enable memory metrics delivered to CloudWatch you can install and configure CloudWatch agent on EC2 instances as described in [docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/mon-scripts.html)
 3. EBS: Consider migration of GP2 volumes to GP3.
 [This blog](https://aws.amazon.com/ru/blogs/storage/migrate-your-amazon-ebs-volumes-from-gp2-to-gp3-and-save-up-to-20-on-costs/) post provides more consideration details for migration.
-List of optimization opportunities attached
 4. S3: Consider creation of [lifecycle policies to transition data to cheaper storage type](https://docs.aws.amazon.com/AmazonS3/latest/userguide/lifecycle-transition-general-considerations.html) for buckets with no API calls during previous month.
-List of the buckets attached.
 Review usage patter for ntukhpi-bucket and consider reducing amount of ListBucket API calls.
 5. RDS: Use latest instances families or migrate to Graviton MySQL and MariaDB instances with compatible versions.
 Key migration considerations listed in the [blog post](https://aws.amazon.com/ru/blogs/database/key-considerations-in-moving-to-graviton2-for-amazon-rds-and-amazon-aurora-databases/).
-6. RDS: review Idle RDS instances from the list attached.
+6. RDS: review Idle RDS instances.
 Consider using Aurora Serverless for infrequently-used applications, with peaks of 30 minutes to several hours a few times each day
-7. General: Please use following cost optimization tools and services:
+7. **General.** Please use following cost optimization tools and services:
-   + Continuously review cost and usage of your workloads with CUDOS and KPI QuickSight dashboards.
-Ivan Trofimenko can help with getting access.
+   + Continuously review cost and usage of your workloads.
    + [AWS Trusted Advisor](https://aws.amazon.com/ru/premiumsupport/technology/trusted-advisor/)
    + [AWS Compute Optimizer](https://aws.amazon.com/ru/compute-optimizer/)
    + [Instance Scheduler](https://aws.amazon.com/ru/solutions/implementations/instance-scheduler/)

-If you have any questions please feel free to email me or contact me on [LinkedIn](https://www.linkedin.com/in/ruslan-serdiuk/)
+> #### If you have any questions please feel free to email me or contact me on [LinkedIn](https://www.linkedin.com/in/ruslan-serdiuk/)

 ### Below are various solutions that have helped me in my work with optimization in AWS: